 Jennifer Lawrence.
 Regina King.
 Brad freaking Pitt.
 You’d be hard pressed to find anyone in the movie industry who doesn’t know their names, which is exactly a reason why so many projects get off the ground.

-For the film St. Agatha, producer Tara Ansley knew director Darren Lynn Bousman (of SAW 2, SAW 3, and SAW 4 fame) and the all-female cast for the psychological thriller were huge selling points with Octane Entertainment coming on board as the distributor as soon as the film wrapped production.
-Then Octane was able to get the film onto Netflix.
+For the film St. Agatha, producer Tara Ansley knew that director Darren Lynn Bousman (of SAW 2, SAW 3, and SAW 4) and the all-female cast would be huge selling points with Octane Entertainment coming on board as the distributor.
+Octane was then able to get the film onto Netflix.

-Even if Chris Hemsworth or the Coen Brothers aren’t tied to your project, your project’s potential strengths could range from a movie based on a popular novel to a topic that everyone’s talking about.
-You just have to lead with your strength.
+Even if Chris Hemsworth or the Coen Brothers aren’t tied to your project, you can still lead with your project's strengths.

-With the amount of in-house content produced by a behemoth like Netflix, you need to show the suits that people will check out your movie on day one of the release.
+With the amount of in-house content produced by a behemoth like Netflix, you need to show the suits that people will watch your movie on day one of the release.

 Beyond having a high profile director or actor involved, factor in whether the project has an existing audience that distributors will find intriguing.

 One way to show this is by pointing to numbers on a crowdfunded project.
-Another way:come up with a concept that’s influenced by popular films.
-In A Quiet Place people had to survive without talking.
+Another way is to come up with a concept that’s influenced by popular films.
+In A Quiet Place, people had to survive without talking.
 Bird Box riffed off the concept to build a world where Sandra Bullock had to venture into the unknown without seeing.

-Have a following from hosting a podcast or a large YouTube Channel?
-Congrats, you’ve got that data number crunchers can’t help but want.
+Have a following from hosting a podcast?
+Maybe a YouTube Channel?

 If you build a genuine audience, you can direct existing followers to stream on whatever channel you end up on.